 Biomimicry – while being the essential inspiration behind CE, it provides further examples such as grease on buildings to improve insulation, copy natural forms for vehicles or wind turbines, copy natural digestion chemistry, usage of photovoltaic panels as skins for buildings to emulate photosynthesis

-- Urban ecology and urban mining: building for decommissioning and repurposing of concrete, bioregionalism, resp. shortening value chains through a focus on local or regional produce, incentivized reverse vending, threating wastewater onsite to reduce environmental footprint, vertical gardening and solar panel installation, integrated solar and food production contributing to flood resilience and food security, waste-to-energy ashes and industrial waste for ceramics, usage of compost for vertical gardening, using recycled plastics for rotor blades from in water pipes to create electricity, creating modular houses from recycled plastics, collecting methane via a membrane from recycled plastics over biowaste and greywater
+- Urban ecology and urban mining: building for decommissioning and re-purposing of concrete, bio-regionalism, resp. shortening value chains through a focus on local or regional produce, incentivized reverse vending, treating wastewater onsite to reduce environmental footprint, vertical gardening and solar panel installation, integrated solar and food production contributing to flood resilience and food security, waste-to-energy ashes and industrial waste for ceramics, usage of compost for vertical gardening, using recycled plastics for rotor blades from in water pipes to create electricity, creating modular houses from recycled plastics, collecting methane via a membrane from recycled plastics over biowaste and greywater

 Sharing denotes the sharing and recycling economy as well as prolonging the life of products.